Jakobi Meyers Player Prop Bets for NFL Week 12 | New England vs. Tennessee 11/28/2021

 Matchup vs. Tennessee

-- Meyers had zero receiving yards in one career matchup against the Titans, 51.5 fewer than his receiving yards prop bet over/under for Sunday's game (51.5).
+- Against the Titans, Meyers totaled zero receiving yards in one career matchup, 49.5 fewer than his over/under for Sunday's game.

-- Meyers did not have a touchdown catch in that outing against the Titans.
+- Meyers did not have a touchdown catch in that game against the Titans.

-- The 270.7 passing yards the Titans allow per game makes them the NFL's 25th-ranked pass defense this season.
+- The Titans are allowing 270.7 passing yards per game this year, the NFL's 25th-ranked pass defense.

-- The Titans' defense is 19th in the league, giving up 1.6 passing touchdowns per game.
+- At 1.6 passing TDs allowed per game, the Titans defense is ranked 19th in the league.

 Recent Performances